 Some folks think less of deciduous plants because they lose their leaves.
 Think just the opposite!

-In our example foundation planting portions of open space are dedicated to a selection of perennials including coreopsis and catmint.
-These guys will add plenty of flower color during the warmer months and without much care.
+In our example foundation planting (top pic) portions of open space are dedicated to a selection of perennials including coreopsis and catmint.
+These perennials will add plenty of flower color during the warmer months and without much care.